andre-st/goodreads-toolbox/help/GOODTIPS.md

   also reminds you of GR reviews when you're shopping on Amazon (alternatively, try my [Tiny JS Injector](https://github.com/andre-st/chrome-injectjs))

-- **Add "profile" photos to your reviews**:
+- **Photos in reviews**:
-  Add photos to your reviews by uploading them to your Goodreads _profile_ photos.
-So you don't have to rely on external web space, e.g. paid or shady, short-lived, free image hosts.
+  Add photos to your reviews by uploading them to your Goodreads _user profile_ photos.
+So you don't have to find and rely on external web space, e.g. paid or shady, short-lived, free image hosts.
   Such photos can be snapshots of individual book pages to give an impression of the inside of the book, but also diagrams or photos of events and lectures.
   Use the caption "for Reviews &gt; BOOK-SHORT-TITLE #PHOTO-NUMBER" so that Goodreads later displays it like "User &gt; Photos &gt; for Reviews &gt; Nice Book #1".
+  Add a link to your review to the photo description box: "Review: https://...".
   After uploading, simply copy the image URL ("largest") into your review (`<img src="URL">`).